xinhaoyuan/layout-machi/README.md

     - `client_data`: a mapping from previously managed clients to their layout related settings and assigned areas.
       Note that it may contain some clients that are no longer in the layout.
 You can filter them using `screen.tiled_clients`.
       Each entry is a table with fields:
-        - `.placement`: If true, the client has been placed by the layout, otherwise `new_placement_cb` will be called on the client.
+        - `.placement`: If true, the client has been placed by the layout, otherwise `new_placement_cb` will be called on the client in the further.
         - `.area`: If it is non-nil, the window is fit in the area.
         - `.lu`, `.rd`: If those are non-nil, the window is in draft mode and the fields are for the areas of its corners.
         - `.draft`: if non-nil, this is the overriding perference of draft mode for the window.